ISMIN-Design-Of-Mobile-Application/open-data-android-app-martinc278/README.md

 - Our app acts as a Starbucks locator.
 From a distant server, via an API, it fetches, saves et displays the starbucks available through the API
 - We used the [OpenData data](https://data.opendatasoft.com/explore/dataset/all-starbucks-locations-in-the-world%40public-us/table/)

+## App overview

+- This app feature two **activites** and 3 **fragments**
+	- *Starbucks List*: List all the Starbucks stores that were fetched from the Opendata API.
+Details are provided for every Starbucks Store, through the launch of a new **activity** which randomly displays an Starbucks Store image from a pool of ten presaved images.
+	- *Maps*: Look at all the starbucks, straight from a map
+	- *App Details*: Please send us a feedback on how you like the app, email addresses are already set ;)

+- Action bar: features a database refreshment mecanism.
+The data is fetched to a distant server using the Opendata API.
+The received data is coded through a JSON format.
+Raw data includes location (longtide, latitude), city and address.
+- App can be used offline, thanks to a database that saves the Starbucks data.
+The database is refreshed on app opening, provided the device has got access to the Internet.
+The databse can also be refreshed manually through a dedicated button in the action bar.

 ## Fonctionnement général de l'app

 - L'application se présente sous la forme d'une **activité** principale gérant 3 **fragments**: